-For those who don’t know Quinoa, it is a herbaceous plant belonging to the family Chenopodiaceae and it is farmed in the highlands of the Andes for over 5000 years.
+For those who don’t know Quinoa, it is a herbaceous plant belonging to the family Chenopodiaceae.
+And it has been farmed in the highlands of the Andes for over 5000 years.

-Small seeds are derived from this plant which then are processed and taken to the maceration.
-The seeds are characterised by the family of grasses, have a high protein content and are gluten-free.
+Small seeds derive from this plant, which then are processed and taken to the maceration.
+The seeds belong to the family of grasses, have a high protein content and are gluten-free.
 The nutritional level of this vegetal is rich in beneficial properties for our health, so let’s find out a little more.

-This plant has several important properties, here are some of them:
+Quinoa has several important properties.
+Here are some of them:

 - The seeds of this plant definitely help the good functioning of our body.